-New Zealand's COVID-19 lockdown made it harder for people to see their doctor or go to hospital.
-In response, PHARMAC made changes to access criteria for some medicines.
+New Zealand's Covid-19 level 3 and 4 lockdowns make it harder for people to see their doctor or go to hospital.
+In response, Pharmac made changes to access criteria for some medicines.
 These changes helped people get the medicines they needed.

 Changes were reversed from 1 February 2021

 Following consultation in June 2020, Pharmac signalled the return to normal for some medicines.
 A number of changes also became permanent.

 Nine of the temporary changes are now in place permanently.
 All these changes will help patients access the medicines they need more easily.

 On advice from the health sector, we've provided flexibility for prescribers when an echocardiogram (ECHO) is impractical.
 Before April 2020, patients were required to have an ECHO before a doctor could prescribe sacubitril.

 During the COVID-19 lockdown, we temporarily removed the requirement for an ECHO because it was difficult for patients to get an ECHO.

 During the COVID-19 lockdown, we made changes to give prescribers more discretion to decide the medicine dose for their patients.
 We made this change permanent.

 Adalimumab, etanercept, infliximab and rituximab

 We have made the special authority criteria clearer that the prescriber can use their discretion when deciding how to evaluate “joint counts”.
 "Joint counts" are how prescribers assess whether the medicine is improving the patient’s arthritis.